 Regular testing should be carried out to ensure the limited growth of this bacteria by detecting it early enough to do something about it.
 The Health and Safety at Work Act 1974 (HSW) is the UK’s primary source of legislation regarding Occupational Health & Safety.
 The Management of Health and Safety at Work Regulations (MHSWR) provides us with a framework for controlling H&S at work whilst the Control of Substance Hazardous to Health Regulations 2002 (COSHH) provides a framework of actions required to access, prevent and control bacteria such as legionella in premises under your control.
 Finally, there is the Approved Code of Practice L8 (ACOP) which contains practical guidance on how to manage and control the risks against legionella.

 If you require this service, we will arrange to attend your premises, conduct the legionnaires temperature test and take photographs for inclusion to the assessment.
 If we identify any potential issues at the time of the assessment we will advise you there and then on any recommended remedial action.
-As a result we will provide you with a comprehensive Legionnaires Risk Assessment document and schematic diagram of cold and hot water systems within your premises.
-Upon request, we can also carry out monthly temperature checks of the water system for your continued peace of mind.
+As a result we will provide you with a comprehensive Legionnaires Risk Assessment document of cold and hot water systems within your premises.
+There is also the option for you for us to carry out monthly temperature checks of the water system for your continued peace of mind.